-When you are inside Commander mode, you can set different parameters to control remote flash unit.
-But at the same time you have to be careful about which Group and Channel you selected because you are going to use same Group and Channel settings in your remote flash unit.
-Group is set to combine multiple flash units in single or different group for exposure settings and Channel is used to avoid interference with other camera’s settings around you using by different photographers.
-If you set Built-in-Flash option to – - mode, your built-in flash unit will send signal to control remote flash unit but will not fire flash itself to control exposure.
+When you are inside the Commander mode, you can set different parameters to control the remote flash unit.
+You just have to be careful about which Group and Channel you select because you are going to use the same Group and the Channel settings in your remote flash units as well.
+Group is set to combine the multiple flash units in a single or different groups for the exposure settings and the Channel is used to avoid any interference with other camera's settings around you (used by different photographers if there are any).

 Now, let's discuss about the different options your camera’s built-in flash unit can be set to.

 TTL - Through The Lens.
 If you select this option for the built-in flash, it will fire the pre-flash first, collect the exposure information from your subject Through The Lens (TTL) and send that information to the external flash unit(s).
 Then, your built-in flash also fires the main flash along with other external flash units to illuminate the subject.

 AA - Auto Aperture Mode.
 This is an older implementation of the TTL system and not used much these days.

 M – Manual Mode.
 This mode allows you to set the flash power manually rather than auto adjusted based on TTL information your camera gives.

 - - If you set the built-in flash into - - mode, your built-in flash will fire the pre-flash first, collect the exposure information from the subject and send that information to the external flash units so that the external units can set the flash power to illuminate the subject properly.
 In this setup, built-in flash doesn't fire the main flash to control the exposure but only send the exposure information to the external units.
 But if your subject is too close to the camera, pre-flash from the built-in flash might have some influence on the overall exposure of the image.